Aldrin-ai/form-builder-documentation/definition/properties/fieldModel/custom-error/errors/max-length-error.md

 - #### Max Length Error
-	Error is thrown when the text does not meet the maximum length requirement
+	Error is thrown when the field does not meet the maximum length requirement